Frequently Asked Questions

 Can I apply directly to the College rather than through CASPA?

-No, you must apply directly through CASPA and submit a CAS supplemental application to Radford.
+No, you must apply directly through CASPA.

 Can I transfer credits from another PA program?
 Can I gain credit for experience in the healthcare field?